Joliet, Illinois: Sports

-Chicagoland Speedway held events from NASCAR.
+Chicagoland Speedway holds events from NASCAR.
 During major races, the large influx of fans means that the number of people in the city is double that of the official figure.
 Next door to the Speedway, the Route 66 Raceway features National Hot Rod Association events on its drag strip.
 Joliet Central has become actively involved in Route 66 by building an alternative fuel vehicle.
 Autobahn Country Club, also located in Joliet, has held the SCCA World Challenge, Atlantic Championship, and Star Mazda Championship races since 2009.

 Joliet soccer team Sueño FC compete in the USL League Two competition.